 Two well-known appliance brands available to consumers today are Whirlpool and Frigidaire - but which one is best for you?
 If you’re shopping for a new freestanding smoothtop electric range, you may want to know more about your options from each of these brands.
 Whirlpool now owns several other brands, including KitchenAid, Maytag, and Amana.
 Frigidaire is owned by Electrolux.

 So what you can you expect from these two brands?
-In our Whirlpool vs Frigidaire review, we compare two 30’’ freestanding electric ranges from the Whirlpool and Frigidaire Gallery lines in the $800-$900 price range to help you choose the best electric range for your kitchen.
+In our Whirlpool vs Frigidaire review, we compare two standard 30" freestanding electric ranges from the Whirlpool and Frigidaire Gallery lines in the $800-$900 price range to help you choose the best electric range for your kitchen.

-First up in our Frigidaire vs Whirlpool electric range review is the Whirlpool WFE515S0ES, priced at $749 in stainless steel only.
-This freestanding electric range features an easy-to-clean ceramic glass cooktop with two 6" 1,200W burners, one 9" 2,400W burner, and one 6"/9" FlexHeat dual 3,000W burner.
+First up in our Frigidaire vs Whirlpool electric range review is the Whirlpool WFE525S0JZ, priced at $849 in fingerprint resistant stainless steel.
+It's also available in black stainless steel, white, black, non-smudgeproof stainless steel, and even bisque (usually by special order).
+This freestanding electric range features an easy-to-clean ceramic glass cooktop with five elements, including a dual 6"/9" element with up to 3,000W of cooking power.

-Behind the large oven window is a hidden bake element with 2,400W of power and a 3,400W broiler element located at the top.
-Two oven racks and five rack guides give you flexibility inside of the 5.3 cubic foot self cleaning oven.
-This stainless steel freestanding range offers a good number of basic features and a sleek design with all controls located on the backguard.
+Behind the large oven window is an exposed bake element with 2,400W of power and a 3,400W broiler element located at the top.
+Frozen Bake technology lets you skip preheating for items like frozen pizza.
+Under 5.3 cubic foot self cleaning oven is a storage drawer.
+This stainless steel range offers a good number of basic features and a sleek design with all controls located on the backguard.

 The Frigidaire Gallery FGEF3036TF - $949

-The Frigidaire FGEF3036TF is priced in smudge-proof stainless steel at $949 and is also available in black stainless steel for $1,049 as well as black or white at $849.
+The Frigidaire FGEF3036TF is priced in smudge-proof stainless steel at $949 and is also available in black stainless steel for $1,049.
 Like the Whirlpool option, it features a ceramic glass cooktop with backguard controls.
 The cooktop features five burners, including an expandable SpaceWise element that lets you go from 6" to 12" for added cooking flexibility, a 3,200W Quick Boil element, and a warming zone burner located at the rear center of the cooktop.

 Inside of the oven, you have a 5.4 cubic foot oven capacity with a 3,500W bake element and 3,900W broil element.
 Quick Bake fan convection is a great option for people who want to improve their baking results.
 When it comes to cleaning, you can choose a steam clean option or a traditional high heat self clean.
 Steam cleaning takes just 30 minutes at a lower temperature than self cleaning cycles, but you need to do it more often to keep your oven interior pristine.

 Pictured below are Frigidaire's three convection systems.
-As you can see, with the Quick Bake convection you're getting a fan to improve heat circulation (read more about convection here).
+As you can see, Quick Bake convection is a form of fan convection, which improves heat circulation for more even multi-rack baking results and browned roasts (read more about convection here).

 Click here to read real customer reviews of this product!

-Stovetop Features: Frigidaire wins this round with a keep warm zone.
-Frigidaire's dual element goes from 6" to 12", ideal for large cookware, while Whirlpool's is a 6"/9" option.
-It also has a slightly more powerful wattage option at up to 3,200W, while Whirlpool's goes to 3,000W.
+Stovetop Features: Frigidaire wins this round with a larger, more powerful dual element that goes from 6" to 12" and has 3,200W of power.
+Whirlpool's is a 6"/9" option that has up to 3,000W of power.

 Oven Features: Fan convection (found on the Frigidaire model) is a great choice for speeding up the cooking process and getting better baking and browning results.
-Self cleaning features are also important to consider - would you prefer traditional self cleaning or would you like the convenience of steam cleaning as well?
+It has a hidden bake element, which makes cleaning up messes easier.
+Self cleaning features are also important to consider - is traditional self cleaning enough or would you like the convenience of steam cleaning as well?

 So, how do you choose between these Frigidaire and Whirlpool electric ranges?
 They’re both great products with solid features, but have a few differences.
-The Frigidaire option may appeal to families and other households that are often cooking for a crowd due to its slightly larger oven capacity and expandable stovetop elements.
-The convection baking option is a must-have if you bake often and need things done sooner rather than later!
+The Frigidaire option may appeal to people who cook more often and use large cookware on occasion.
+The convection baking option is a must-have if you like to bake or roast an want better results.

-The Whirlpool electric range offers all of the basic features you need for a lower price, so if you want a modern range on a budget, the Whirlpool may fit your needs better.
+The Whirlpool electric range offers all of the basic features you need.
 Although it lacks convection baking, it still bakes evenly, so you won’t have trouble with hot spots.
-It has slightly less powerful bake and broiler elements compared to the Frigidaire, but similar cooktop power.
+It has less powerful bake and broiler elements compared to the Frigidaire, but similar cooktop power.

 Overall, in the Whirlpool vs Frigidaire debate, these electric ranges are solid, high-quality freestanding ranges with a lot to offer.
 Go for the Whirlpool range if you want a lower price and don’t mind more basic features, or choose Frigidaire if you can’t live without convection!